JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 “What do you want?”
 Mr. Franklin broke in, sharply enough.

-“I want to remind you, sir, that I have at any rate, thus far, not been PROVED to be wrong.
+“I want to remind you, sir, that I have at any rate, thus far, not been _Proved_ to be wrong.
 Bearing that in mind, be pleased to remember, at the same time, that I am an officer of the law acting here under the sanction of the mistress of the house.
 Under these circumstances, is it, or is it not, your duty as a good citizen, to assist me with any special